publicocean0/bon/README.md

 ```
 where nodeps is optional and force to not inject the dependencies.

+The optional parameters search and nodeps might be used just if necessary , for example where a external bower  package contains different versions in the same package  or optional dependencies.

 The sub dependencies of the package are automatically injected if 'nodeps' parameter is set.
 The filter is optional and permits to filter the resources of that package.